Radware/Alteon-ACME-CertAutomation/README.md

     insecure = False

    	c.
-Set the sender_email = "sender_email@company.com" -- provide the sender email.
+Set the SMTP_SERVER="sender_email@company.com" -- provide the sender email.

     d.
-Set the recipient_email = "recipient_email@company.com" -- provide the recipient email.
+Set the SENDER_EMAIL="recipient_email@company.com" -- provide the recipient email.

-   	For multiple recipients, provide the emails separated by semicolon (“;”).

     e.
-For Cc recipients, follow the example below in the Python file.
+For additional recipients, follow the example below in the code.

     f.
-Export the primary_cc_password_for_ACME, and the sender_email@company.com passwords into a variable to avoid setting it in the code as a clear text:
+Export the **primary_cc_password_for_ACME**, **sender_password_for_ACME**, and the **https_proxy** (optional) as environment variables to avoid setting them as plaintext in the code.:

    	```
     export primary_cc_password_for_ACME='password'
     export sender_password_for_ACME='password'
+    export https_proxy='http://user:password@host:port' (optional)
     ```

     g.
-Test the Python script twice, one with the correct IP address, and one time with the incorrect Cyber Controller IP address:
+Test the bash script twice, one with the correct IP address, and one time with the incorrect Cyber Controller IP address:

    	```
-    python3.8 check_the_primary_cc_and_send_mail_if_needed.py
+    bash check_the_primary_cc_and_send_mail_if_needed.sh
    	```

     h.
-Change back the Python file with the correct IP address.
+Change back the bash script with the correct IP address.

     i.
 Edit the crontab file to schedule the script: